 We have a real passion for Maths at Royston St John Baptist CE Primary School!

-Maths lessons take place every day and all classes follow the same structure.
+Maths lessons follow the same structure in Key Stage 1 and Key Stage 2.
 Each session begins with individuals completing a ‘Fast 5’ activity.
 Fast 5 is a series of five arithmetic questions that cover aspects of the curriculum that the class have already been taught.
-One of our school’s key drivers is to embed understanding over time and the continuity and repetition of the daily Fast 5 taks enables children to develop a deeper understanding of arithmetic and ensures that they commit what they are taught into their long-term memory.
+One of our school’s key drivers is to embed understanding over time and the continuity and repetition of the daily Fast 5 tasks enables children to develop a deeper understanding of arithmetic and ensures that they commit what they are taught into their long-term memory.
 Children are given a specific amount of time to complete the questions and then the class work together to discuss the answer to each question.
 Teachers then model how questions should be answered to the class to address any misconceptions that have arisen.
 It ensures that children commit their understanding to their long-term memory and allows them to apply them to wider contexts.

 Our Maths lessons allow children to build confidence in their skills and fully develop the methods that they have been taught.
 The use of concrete, pictorial and finally abstract methods of finding an answer are tailored to individual needs which allows them to build confidence in moving towards working with abstract methods as they move up school.

 Children are presented with a variety of question types in their Maths lessons and they build fluency in their work over time and are encouraged to apply their understanding to reasoning and problem solving using the skills they have been taught.
 This challenge is a key driver in school and we aim to provide children with the skills, fluency and confidence to allow them to express their understanding succinctly through reasoning and problem solving activities.